incentivizinggood/vize/meteor-app/imports/api/models/README.md

 management.
 Then you also have helper functions that wrap the database routines that the models ask the connectors to execute.

+Thirdly, in addition to the layers immediately above and below models, many times one model needs to reference one or more _other models_, for instance when we need to figure out who wrote a review or salary.

 Put that all together and yes, you get some really, _really_ funny-looking code.
 But trust me, keep digging around in the documentation (both for the project and for the packages used by the project) and eventually it should make sense.